MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 If the *clientsetup.exe* cannot be opened:

-- Sign in to Windows as Administrator, or provide the Adminstrator username and password upon opening the application.
-The Adminstrator account should already be added to the domain.
+- Sign in to Windows as Administrator, or provide the Administrator username and password upon opening the application.
+The Administrator account should already be added to the domain.

 If errors occurred during installation process: